AMasyunin/IoT-Logic-API/docs/Guides/scenario1.md

 stoplight-id: v3pj5ugo604ke
 ---

-# Sending device data to an external MQTT system
+# Sending device data to an external system

-Let's create a complete workflow to send your device data to an external MQTT broker.
+Let's create a complete workflow to send your device data to an external destination using MQTT as transport protocol.

-## Step 1: Create an MQTT Endpoint
+## Step 1: Create an Output endpoint

 First, we need to define where the data will be sent: